TOUR THE "FINEST HOTEL ON THE LINE"

 There are framed information pieces throughout the hotel that provide details about the historical significance of each room.
 Please see our policies page for all of our tour policies.

-Walk-in tours are available during these hours
+Walk-in tours are available during festivals and some holidays.

 Schedule a tour with a local historical guide and get a deeper insight into the stories and happenings of the White House Hotel and greater Hermann.